 Organizations summarize their goals and objectives in mission and vision statements.
-Both these things serve different purposes for the company but are often confused with each other.
+Both of these serve different purposes for a company but are often confused with each other.
 While a mission statement describes what a company wants now, a vision statement describes what a company wants to be in the future.